 6. Attacking and Destroying

-Finding more resources for whatever challenges you choose to take on is part of being the author.
-There is a lot of information out there and a lot of groups and organizations with which to affiliate so finding the right ones is a serious task – but one that can be very exciting and enriching.
-There are:
+There is a lot of information out there and a lot of groups and organizations with which to affiliate, so finding the right ones is a serious task – but one that can be very exciting and enriching.
+In the “Resources” section there are: